AN INSPIRATIONAL JOURNEY IN THE FOOTSTEPS OF OUR ANCESTORS

-Each woman takes a chance by overcoming fear and disrupting their lives for a moment hoping to find something special inside and outside of themselves.
+Each woman takes a chance by overcoming fear and disrupting their life for a moment, hoping to find something special inside and outside themselves.
 Through connections to others unlike themselves, they learn and grow.

-"A heart afraid never learns to dance, and never takes a chance.”
+"A heart afraid never learns to dance and never takes a chance."
+Bette Midler

 Fear isolates us and diminishes our opportunity to live our best lives by finding our best selves.
-We must be challenged to do this and the Women's Heritage will challenge you.
+We must be challenged to do this, and the Women's Heritage will challenge you.
 Complacency and walking through our lives on autopilot doesn't.
-When we think of adventures, we think of exploring something outside of ourselves a large part of this challenge and any real struggle happens inside ourselves.
-This walk challenges you to go outside your comfort zone in all areas.
+When we think of adventures, we think of exploring something outside ourselves.
+However, in this Walk, a large part of this challenge and any arduous struggle happens inside ourselves.
+This Walk challenges you to go outside your comfort zone in all areas.

-This program is guided by integrity and honoring heritage.
+This program is guided by integrity and honors heritage.
 The Women's Heritage Walk develops personal and collective strength.
 Proximity and shared hardship build not only tolerance but respect.
 By finishing, they teach our daughters, families, and community that difficult does not mean impossible.
-The desert teaches us to persevere with compassion, to humbly appreciate the power of nature, and how to draw on inner strength to keep moving forward when weary.
+The challenging walks teach us to persevere with compassion, humbly appreciate nature's power, and draw on inner strength to keep moving forward when weary.
 This gift of struggling fortifies a heightened and profound belief in oneself and gratitude for the support given.

-26-year-old UAE national Waheeda Al Hadhrami participated in 2017 and had this to say about the event, "Walking through our beautiful deserts and reconnecting with our past was life-changing, although it was physically and mentally challenging.
-The experience gave me the chance to meet many women from different backgrounds and walks of life, and I enjoyed the cultural exchange that took place.
+26-year-old UAE national Waheeda Al Hadhrami participated in 2017 and said about the event, "Walking through our beautiful deserts and reconnecting with our past was life-changing, although it was physically and mentally challenging.
+The experience allowed me to meet many women from different backgrounds and walks of life, and I enjoyed the cultural exchange.
 I loved every step of the journey!"